Why Purdue Engineering?

 Start your journey as an engineering student with our road map for success: the First-Year Engineering Program, a program, which introduces students to engineering fundamentals, potential career paths, and majors.
 This unique program, established in 1938, was the first of its kind and gives students an opportunity to lay a strong academic foundation through hands on projects while working in a team of four.
 This program helps students in developing key skills and in selecting a major that matches their strengths and interests.

 Our degrees lead to great jobs.

-The Professional Practice Program helps students find top co-ops, which are work sessions that expose students to vital professional experience.
-You can review their list of programs here.
-To assist students in obtaining internships, the Center for Career Opportunities (CCO) co-sponsors multiple job fairs throughout the year including the largest student run job fair in the nation, the Industrial Roundtable.
+The Professional Practice Program helps students find top co-ops that expose students to vital professional experience, review their list of programs.
+To assist students in gaining internships, the Center for Career Opportunities (CCO) co-sponsors multiple job fairs throughout the year including the largest student run job fair in the nation the Industrial Roundtable.

 You can expand your horizons.

 Take your education beyond the classroom.
 Summer Undergraduate Research Fellowships (SURF) and Discovery Undergraduate Research Internships (DURI) connect you with mentors in hands-on research.
 Here you'll also discover signature areas with exciting multidisciplinary and interdisciplinary initiatives.

 From around the world to your own back yard, Purdue Engineering students are making a difference.
 Engineering Projects in Community Service (EPICS) allows students to work on real life projects for non-profit organizations.
 Starting as early as your first semester you can work with an organization on the timeline, budget, and project to meet their needs.

 Our amazing facilities are getting bigger and better.